VectorInstitute/FL4Health/examples/nnunet_example/README.md

 python -m examples.nnunet_example.client --dataset_path examples/datasets/nnunet
 ```

-The MSD dataset will be downloaded and prepared automatically by the nnunet client if it does not already exist.
+The MSD dataset will be downloaded and prepared automatically by the nnunet example script if it does not already exist.
 The dataset_path flag is used as more of a data working directory by the client.
-The client will create nnunet_raw, nnunet_preprocessed and nnunet_results sub directories.
+The client will create nnunet_raw, nnunet_preprocessed and nnunet_results sub directories if they do not already exist in the dataset_path folder.
 The dataset itself will be stored in a folder within nnunet_raw.
 Therefore when checking if the data already exists, the client will look for the following folder '{dataset_path}/nnunet_raw/{dataset_name}'